jeffreyhwatson/King_Co_Price_Analysis/README.md

 ## Recommendations Next Steps

-* Look into the set of mixed porches homes to see if the recommendation holds in those cases.
+* Look into the small set of mixed porches homes to see they can be incorporated into the recommendations.
 * More exploration into the alternate heating systems to analyze the upgrade cost vs effect on sale price of homes between the different types of alternate heating systems.
 * Quanitify the characteristics that demarcate the various quality levels for finished basements.

 ## Modeling Next Steps
 * More work on the filtered cluster of homes.
 Hopefully, some clarity can be gain on how they effect the model and steps can be taken to include them in the model, or quantify the effect of leaving them out.
 * The final model is missing the `Forced Air` heating type.
 Moving forward, a next step in the process is to find a way to add it back in to the model without breaking the independence assuption of linear regression.
-* Adding more features to help improve the coefficient determination.
+* Adding more features to the model to help improve the coefficient determination.